Great Keppel (Woppa) Island Master Plan Project

 - help to drive the delivery of a Master plan with a shared vision.

-Broader community input has been sought in the master planning through scheduled community consultation and will be followed by further public consultation on the Draft Master plan.
+Broader community input has been sought in the master planning through scheduled local community consultation and further public consultation on the Draft Master plan will occur.

 The Queensland Government is working with the traditional owners of Great Keppel Island, the Woppaburra people to develop a Master plan that will acknowledge and respect culture, social and environmental values.